 A Diploma will give a graduate more specialised knowledge and skills, an Advanced Diploma will offer broader knowledge for graduates, and a Graduate Certificate and Diploma produces graduates with advanced level knowledge and skills for professional work.

-Some VET providers, including TAFE NSW, offer Undergraduate Bachelor Degree courses, which offer the broadest and most coherent knowledge and skill base for graduates.
+Some VET providers offer Undergraduate Bachelor Degree courses, which offer the broadest and most coherent knowledge and skill base for graduates.
 Undergraduate courses tend to take the longest, on average lasting three years full-time.

 You can also undertake English courses through VET providers, specially designed for international students.
 Whether you’re preparing for the IELTS test or improving your academic English before commencing university, there are several English courses on offer to suit your needs.